 5. What is your favourite indulgence food & recipe?

 I really enjoy my rice and fish curry!
-Other than that, I enjoy hot wings and pizza and burgers.
+Other than that, I enjoy hot wings, pizza, and burgers.
 Just the regular not so healthy food.

 6. What top tips have you got for someone starting out on an allergy free diet?